What is workplace sexual harassment and victimisation?

 We believe there is a real opportunity to improve the laws in Australia in order to provide protection and safety in the workplace, and equal access to justice for all.
 We're calling for reforms that will both reduce the risk of sexual harassment and provide greater assistance to victims.

-Things you can do if you're being sexually harassed:
+What can you do if you're being sexually harassed at work?

 Keep a diary